Osama Saeed

-Osama Saeed (born 27 May 1980) is a Scottish communications professional and politician.
+Osama Saeed (born 27 May 1980) is a Scottish politician.
 Formerly he was Head of Media and Public Relations at Al Jazeera Media Network, and was a parliamentary candidate for the Scottish National Party in Glasgow Central in 2010.
-He is of Pakistani descent.

-Background
+Early life

 Saeed was born and brought up in Glasgow to Pakistani parents on 27 May 1980 and went to school in Bishopbriggs, East Dunbartonshire.
 He was an advisor to former First Minister of Scotland Alex Salmond and a prominent media figure.
 He has been listed as one of Scotland's Top 100 thinkers and opinion formers by the Scotsman newspaper, one of the country's "Brightest and Best" by the Sunday Herald, and has been described as "Scotland's most influential Muslim" by the Sunday Times.
 The Evening Times referred to him in 2010 as one of the SNP's "bright rising stars".
 His blog, "Rolled up Trousers" was named top Scottish political blog in 2007.
 He is also an alumnus of the US State Department's International Visitor Leadership Program.
 After an attempt to be elected to the House of Commons in 2010, Saeed joined Al Jazeera in Qatar.

-Al Jazeera career

-Saeed manages Al Jazeera's global communications, and his tenure has seen the network's strongest period of worldwide publicity.
-He was responsible for promoting the network's coverage of the Arab uprisings which won global plaudits, and culminated in awards including Royal Television Society News Channel of the Year and a Peabody.
-That year, Al Jazeera English also won a DuPont, a George Polk, and a Four Freedoms Award.

-He coordinated the noted #freeajstaff press freedom campaign after Al Jazeera journalists were jailed in Egypt, a campaign which won an award in issues management.
-He has organised brand campaigns around the world - including in the United States, Australia, India, MENA and sub-Saharan Africa - and is a speaker at international PR conferences.